Thursday, November 21, 2024

 Hurricane Helene

 Asheville, North Carolina resident Erik Bendix experienced the devastation of climate change first-hand as tornadoes following Hurricane Helene ripped through his hometown in late September.
-Six weeks later, Bendix and his community are still dealing with the unprecedented ravages.
+Six weeks later, Bendix and his community still deal with the unprecedented ravages.

 It took 19 days for the community to get power back.
 Old growth forests, with trees dating back 200 years, were decimated.
 The North Carolina Arboretum, one of Asheville’s main tourist attractions, has lost over 20,000 trees.
 “It’s like a moonscape here,” said Bendix at the EMS briefing.